EuroCRIS/openaire-cris-validator/README.md

 (b) CERIF XML markup contains no conflicts in properties: where a property value is given, the value does not differ from that in other places where the value of the same property is given.

+## Current status (as of 2018-04-17)

+The software currently covers checks (0), (1b), (2) and (3) above.
+For (5), it tries to call `ListRecords` on all the sets and validates what comes, but does not do the more specific checks yet.

+The validator copies the responses to the requests it makes in files in the `data/` subdirectory.

 ## Usage

 ### Build